 Despite close, careful and prolonged attention, fully confirming the 'grey and white' livery of such Chiffchaffs, and despite that at least some individuals call as abietinus/collybita, there are those who have continued to maintain that such Chiffchaffs are 'brown and buff' tristis in which the colours have been affected by adverse light conditions and have 'morphed' into a 'grey and white' livery.
 Thus, a few words on this issue are warranted.

-The appearance of Chiffchaffs (and all species) certainly varies with light conditions, as I have long emphasised (see discussion in the Gallery).
+The appearance of Chiffchaffs (and all species) certainly varies with light conditions, as I have long emphasised - see discussion in the Gallery and Dean (2007).
 Photos showing the same Siberian Chiffchaff exhibiting, firstly, typical tristis hues and, secondly, paler and greyer appearance have been published, with the implication that this demonstrates that grey, Bonelli's-like Chiffchaffs are just an optical illusion.
 However, such instances rarely if ever discuss the duration of the 'morphed' appearance in comparison with the typical appearance (the truth is that strongly 'morphed' appearances are generally fleeting).
 It is a complete non-sequitur to suggest that, because tristis may look paler in brighter light, genuinely grey Chiffchaffs do not really exist!
 Photos which suffer from colour loss (photographic 'burn out') are generally self-evidently over-exposed, too strongly lit from a particular angle, or suffering from other colour artefacts.
 Photos taken at long range are particularly subject to colour loss or distortion and will rarely capture important colour nuances.
 Images capturing a fleetingly misleading appearance cannot be compared with long series of photos taken at close range, showing consistent and well-balanced colours, lighting and feather-detail, and which illustrate an appearance which has been established by prolonged observations in the field.
 The images above show the St Agnes individual in a variety of postures, surroundings and light conditions.
 There are slight variations correspondingly - a little colder here, a little more olive there - yet its fundamental appearance remains the same.
 Note also the natural look of the surrounding vegetation (this is nearly always not the case in photographically 'morphed' images).
 Additionally, different cameras can often produce rather different colour impressions.
 Below are two sets of images of the St Agnes Chiffchaff : one my own, taken with a 'bridge' camera; the other higher resolution DSLR images by Chris Turner (to whom many thanks).
-Again, there are subtle differences resulting from light, shadow and posture (slightly paler, slightly darker, respectively) but both sets of images show a consistent 'grey and white' livery with pronounced yellowish-olive fringes to the remiges and rectices and a well-contrasted upper eyering with a yellow tinge.
+Again, there are subtle differences resulting from light, shadow and posture (slightly paler, slightly darker, respectively) but both sets of images show a consistent 'character set' including 'grey and white' livery, pronounced yellowish-olive fringes to the remiges and rectices and a well-contrasted upper eyering with a yellow tinge.

 Plates 3a & 3b.